2020 was a whirlwind that scattered thousands of centralized in-office teams into remote positions.

 Similarly, Workpuls has seen tremendous growth in helping semi-digital or fully-digital companies build better workforces by improving employee performance and efficiency.

-Workpuls helps you manage your virtual team by giving you clear sight of time on tasks and projects, productivity and behavioral analytics, and performance benchmarking.
+Workpuls works as a remote workforce management software by giving you clear sight of time on tasks and projects, productivity and behavioral analytics, and performance benchmarking.

 The Case for Establishing a Virtual Team